Baby Tooth Survey

-Founded by the husband and wife team of physicians Eric and Louise Reiss, along with other scientists such as Barry Commoner and Ursula Franklin, the research focused on detecting the presence of strontium-90, a cancer-causing radioactive isotope created by the more than 400 atomic tests conducted above ground.
+Beginning in December of 1958, the survey was founded by the husband and wife team of physicians Eric and Louise Reiss, along with other scientists such as Barry Commoner and Ursula Franklin.
+The research focused on detecting the presence of strontium-90, a cancer-causing radioactive isotope created by the more than 400 atomic tests conducted above ground.
 Strontium-90 is absorbed from water and dairy products into the bones and teeth given its chemical similarity to calcium.
 The team sent collection forms to schools in the St. Louis area, hoping to gather 50,000 teeth each year.
 The school-aged children were encouraged to mail in their newly lost baby teeth by colorful posters displayed in classrooms, and the reward of a colorful button.
 Ultimately over 320,000 teeth were donated by children of various ages.
-The inception of the project took place in December 1958, continuing for 12 years, eventually ending in 1970.
+The project continued for 12 years, eventually ending in 1970.

 Preliminary results published by the team in the November 24, 1961, edition of the journal Science showed that levels of strontium-90 in children had risen steadily in children born in the 1950s, with those born later showing the most increased levels.
 The results of a more comprehensive study of the elements found in the teeth collected showed that children born in 1963 had levels of strontium-90 in their baby teeth that were 50 times higher than those found in children born in 1950, before the advent of large-scale atomic testing.
 The findings helped convince U.S. President John F. Kennedy to sign the Partial Nuclear Test Ban Treaty with the United Kingdom and Soviet Union, which ended the above-ground nuclear weapons testing which placed large amounts of nuclear fallout into the atmosphere.